 For example, let’s look at a breakdown cause, called “Mechanical breakdown”.
 If your operators register this reason 30 times per month and you forward the problem to your maintenance team, there is not much they can do with this information.
 But if you use more specific reasons, such as “Conveyor breakdown” or “Packing machine breakdown”, your maintenance team can be more effective in solving problems.

 How to handle infrequent breakdowns?

 Once you have your main stop groups and reasons defined, you are already much better off than most manufacturers.
 In addition to the most frequent stop reasons, sometimes rare breakdowns occur.
 It is essential to keep track of those as well because they can give you precious information about your production.

 There are different ways to keep track of these reasons.
 If you use Evocon, we recommend creating a breakdown group called “Other” or to define a breakdown cause called “Other” in one of the existing groups.
 Furthermore, in Evocon, operators can add extra notes to all breakdown reasons.
 These notes can often reveal crucial details about your downtime.
 You should go over these reasons periodically and see if there are any patterns and if you need to add a new breakdown cause to your main list.

-Let’s say, after analysing the “Other” reason you see that operators have entered reasons such as: “Material shortage”, “No Material” and “Material missing”.
+Let’s say, after analyzing the “Other” reason you see that operators have entered reasons such as: “Material shortage”, “No Material” and “Material missing”.
 This means that in your list of reasons you should include a breakdown that is related to the shortage of material.
 After you do this, be sure to communicate the change to everyone on the shop floor, so that they know that the list of breakdown causes has been updated.

 Registering breakdown causes on long production lines